 Whistling an Iconic Tune Whilst They March…

-A British Colonel is instructed to direct his fellow Prisoners of War to build a bridge over the River Kwai.
-Unbeknownst to him, one of his men after escaping the camp, will be asked to return to blow up the bridge with the help of the Allies.
+A British Colonel is instructed to build a bridge over the River Kwai.
+Later one of his men after escaping the camp will be asked to return to blow up the bridge.

-Bridge On The River Kwai, The (original Version) – Trailer, YouTube Movies, http://www.youtube.com
+Bridge On The River Kwai, The (original Version) – Trailer, YouTube Movies

-The Bridge Over The River Kwai is remembered as much for being a much watch war film as for its memorable signature tune in the Colonel Bogey march.
+The Bridge Over The River Kwai is remembered as much for being a much watch war film as for its memorable signature tune in the Colonel Bogey March.
 This tune which I tried albeit unsuccessfully and untunefully (apart from in my head, where I also have the singing abilities of Julie Andrews) to whistle as a kid, an adult and in between.
-Tune in to our twitter page for clues on our new monthly topic for September.
-Clues will appear randomly on Twitter and our first post in will feature a fantastic guest blogger..

 About the plot…

 Set in 1943. the film tells how Colonel Nicholson (Alec Guinness) is instructed by a Japanese PoW camp commander to organise his fellow Prisoners of War to build a bridge for use by the Burma-Siam railway.
 He is initially against this quoting the Geneva Convention, then sees this as a great exercise in building up the mens’ morale.
 He is favoured by the PoW’s as he keeps to his principles despite being tortured by their captors.